jhoneill/jhoneill.github.io/_posts/2020-04-10-Transformers.markdown

 <SS N="Password">01000000d08c9ddf011 … 395d4060</SS>
 </Props>
 {% endhighlight %}
-`<S>` Denotes a normal string and `<ss>` a long sequence of digits which become a secure string.
-There are ways use different keys, and DSC uses one of them to encrypt passwords when making putting them in a .MOF file, which service can then decode, but this simple method uses a personal, local key.
+`<S>` Denotes a normal string and `<SS>` a long sequence of digits which become a secure string.
+This simple method uses a personal, local key; there are ways ro use different keys, and DSC uses one of them to encrypt passwords when making putting them in a .MOF file, which a service can then use to decode a password
-Credentials and secure strings are also useful for things like personal access tokens or API Keys where you might prefer not to save the plain text, but the commands which use them expect plain text here’s a simple case
+Credentials and secure strings are also useful for things like personal access tokens or API Keys where you might prefer not to save the plain text, but the commands which use them expect plain text here’s a simple case:
 {% highlight powerShell %}
 Function Demo {
     [cmdletBinding()]